Engee documentation

 Details

-Total signal as a complex column vector by 1, where is the number of frames in the signal.
+The total signal in the form of a complex column vector on 1, where — the number of frames in the signal.

 Data types